 The My Big Idea™ program includes a dedicated section on gratitude and provides an effective framework to craft the ideal thank you note appropriate for any situation.

-Michele Bailey is president and CEO of Blazing Agency and My Big Idea™.
+My Big Idea™.
 These two lines of business work congruently to support her clients’ success.